De novo Design, at a Glance

 The Impact of de novo Design

-.
-Other scientific groups have used algorithms like Rosetta to design new protein folds from scratch, such as Top7 (1qys
+design - for example, to engineer new enzymes and other functional proteins.
+Scientific groups have used algorithms like Rosetta to design new protein folds from scratch, such as Top7 (1qys

 ).
 Thanks to new computational design tools, there are now more possibilities for de novo

 designed proteins than ever before.

 An engineered Diels-Alderase enzyme (left) and an enzyme modified with Foldit (right).
 The designed loop (pink) stabilizes the ligand (green), increasing catalytic activity.Download high quality TIFF image

 protein design have also been very effective for structure prediction and optimization.
 Three examples are listed here.
 Using structure optimization, scientists engineered an efficient PET depolymerase (6tht

 , not shown) that performs the difficult chemical task of breaking down polyester plastics.
 After 10 years of trying, scientists were finally able to determine the structure of the Mason-Pfizer monkey virus (M-PMV) protease, with help from Foldit players (3sqf

 , not shown).
 The structure is ready to be used in targeted drug discovery.
 Finally, Foldit players were able to improve the function of an existing protein by increasing its catalytic activity more than 10-fold.
 The starting point was an engineered protein that performs an unusual Diels-Alder reaction (PDB ID 3i1c

 ).
 Foldit players were guided by scientists to build a “lid” for the enzyme to hold the substrate more tightly for more efficient catalysis (PDB ID 3u0s